ashoks773/ashoks773/README.md

 I am a **Bioinformatics Scientist** at Cedars-Sinai Medical Center, specializing in analyzing a wide range of multi-modal datasets to uncover host-microbiome interactions and their role in animal and human health.
 My work focuses on developing and optimizing computational pipelines, leveraging AI/ML for biomarker discovery, and supporting translational research in digestive and liver diseases.

-I am a Bioinformatics Scientist at Cedars-Sinai Medical Center, providing computational support to advance translational research in digestive and liver diseases.
-My work analyzes serology, genetic, and microbiome data, optimizes pipelines, and supports experimental design for impactful clinical insights.

 ---

 ### 🎓 Education